 What it’s really like to visit the Dead Sea in Jordan

-We visited the Dead Sea in March and the temperature was a very comfy 20 something °Centigrade.
+We visited the Dead Sea in Jordan in March and the temperature was a very comfy 20 something °C .
 In the summer, the Dead Sea is stinking hot and by the way it does stink a little bit.
 That is why after soaking in the water you will want to take advantage of a fresh water shower to remove the almost syrupy salt left on you.

 Before showering though, people do frolic about, take pictures lying on their back, reading newspapers or books.
 Others coat themselves in the “medicinal” muds of the Dead Sea.
 We took a pass as the area we visited had precious little mud and we weren’t feeling it was very pristine mud.
 Mud snobs?
 Perhaps!

 Reportedly the lake level is lowering as input water is being diverted and evaporation carries on.
 However, don’t worry about rushing there as the lake is over 300 m (1000 feet) deep and when you get there you will be even lower than we were.
-But we should warn you that the Dead Sea is not pretty.
+But we should warn you that the Dead Sea in this part of Jordan is not pretty.

 The receding shoreline and the caustic nature of the salt has rendered the shore line bleak.
 If you haven’t been, its an extraordinary experience and a dramatic location.